Five key pitfalls to avoid when implementing OKRs

 This shift led to the birth of Agile methodology, which embraces uncertainty and promotes a culture of iterative progress and continuous learning.
 In the same vein, organizations should infuse these Agile principles into the way they manage and maintain OKRs.
 Rather than viewing adjustments to OKRs as a sign of inconsistency or failure, perceive them as beneficial opportunities to adapt and improve based on real-time insights and evolving business contexts.

 However, this iterative approach needs to be balanced with stability to avoid fluctuating goalposts, which can adversely impact organizational morale.
 Moments such as Quarterly Business Reviews (QBRs) or Program Increment (PI) planning sessions provide ideal opportunities for these reviews, allowing OKRs to be refined and iterated in response to shifting business landscapes.
+These help introduce iterative OKR review processes to promote agile performance management.

-Pitfall 5: Lack of Communication and Transparency
+#5: Lack of Transparency